tomszwarcer/nbody/README.md

-An inefficient Verlet n-body sim to learn about numerical methods.
+A Verlet n-body sim to learn about numerical methods.
+I may update it to use Barnes-Hut in future.

 To run, adjust parameters in run.py and run it.